-Finally, probably the reason why anyone would join a student organization in the first place: they build friendships.
-Our friends are why we do the things we do.
-They’re the reason we get gym memberships, why we take the same classes.
+Friends are why we do the things we do.
+They’re the reason we get gym memberships and why we take the same classes.
 Friends allow us to share our passions with people who see the world through a similar lens.
-Student organizations give us that chance to meet people who share similar interests, and others who don’t.
-They allow us to expand our views of the world and grow as people.
-You don’t need any surveys or articles to know that.
-So if anything, join to meet people and make friends, because college can be a scary place when you’re on your own, and it’s nice to know you have someone rooting for you.
+Student organizations give you a chance to meet people who share similar interests as well as others who don’t.
+They allow you to expand your view of the world and grow as a person.
+If anything, try joining a group to meet new people and make friends.
+College can be a scary place if you’re on your own, and it’s nice to know you have someone rooting for you.

-As the sun begins to set, and the walkways become less filled, you begin to realize that college isn’t so bad after all.
-You’re starting to get a hang of your classes, and you’re meeting a lot of cool, new people.
-After joining a new student organization, you figure that college can actually be pretty fun.
-And it can.
-Student organizations can give you that connection to the university you wouldn’t feel anywhere else.
+After joining a new student organization, you'll learn that college can actually be pretty fun.
+Student groups can give you that connection to your university you wouldn’t feel anywhere else.
 They can turn a set of old buildings into a new home.
 Getting involved on campus gives you the chance to make college more than just an education.
-So if you’re asking yourself whether or not you should get involved, ask yourself if you want to just attend a university or be a part of it.
+So if you’re wondering whether you should get involved, ask yourself if you want to just attend a university or be a part of it.